 Explain to your family and friends early on that they will only be in the room on an as-need basis, but that you’d like them to be available.

 So, how, exactly, can you tell those you love that you don’t want them in the room?

 This can be a tricky situation.
 Many in-laws and parents will simply assume that they will be there during the birth.
-To avoid any last minute drama in the delivery room, speak with each of them beforehand explaining your desires.
+To avoid any last-minute drama in the delivery room, speak with each of them beforehand explaining your desires.
 A mother-in-law may be hurt to find out that your mom is invited and she isn’t.
 Simply explain that there just can’t be too many people in the room and she is more than welcome to wait in the waiting room and meet the baby as soon as she is born.
-Being open and honest is the best way to handle these situation.
-Always remember, at the end of the day, it is you and your baby who are most important, and this decision is yours and yours alone.
+Being open and honest is the best way to handle these situations.
+Always remember, at the end of the day, it is you and your baby who is most important, and this decision is yours and yours alone.